 Talking of furry friends…

-It might just have been replaced with the Karoq, but the lovable Yeti was the subject of a great Fools’ joke a few years back.
+It might have been replaced by the Karoq, but the lovable Yeti was the subject of a great Fools’ joke a few years back.

 The Czech company covered one tip to tail in white faux fur; it’s so perfect we wish it was true.
 “The fur is so thick and luxurious that during our tests in the Arctic Circle, our test drivers didn’t need to use the heater,” said one fictional developer in 2014.

 Another zinger from BMW…

 However, the joke was on the sceptics this time after the advert placed in New Zealand’s Herald newspaper turned out to be legit as shameless Tiaana Marsh drove to BMW’s Newmarket dealership in her ageing Nissan Avenir and left with a sparkly new 1 Series.

 …since 1983 in fact, when they touted the rain-deflecting open-top car.

 It came with an air duct in the top of the windscreen which blew away any rainfall, keeping the occupants bone dry.
 Yes quite, although BMW’s April Fools’ did improve over the years, peaking with 2011’s M3 pick-up truck, which was actually produced as a one-off.